Responsible sourcing of materials for our products

 To ensure that our products remain conflict-free, and to meet our own supply chain standards, we follow best practice as defined by the Conflict-Free Sourcing Initiative and meet the requirements of all legislation with regard to this issue, specifically the Dodd-Frank Act in the USA.

 Our aim is to maintain zero incidence of product safety related issues.
-Out of over 24.6 million order lines during 2015 we had one justified health and safety related complaint involving contaminated thread.
-That’s equivalent to 0.004 complaints per hundred thousand order lines.
-The issue was picked up during factory testing and did not make it into any consumer products and so no harm was done.
-Having said that we continue to review the risks associated with our existing and new product lines and take account of safety issues in new product development.
+Out of over 23.4 million order lines during 2016 we had no justified health and safety related complaints involving our products.
+We continue to review the risks associated with our existing and new product lines and take account of safety issues in new product development.

 We have also worked with partners to develop new products to enhance the health and safety of our end consumers.
 At the beginning of 2014 we launched Insectiban, the world’s first anti-bed bug sewing threads and zips.
 These threads and zips are treated with a chemical based on naturally occurring, durable plant extracts and oils.
 The innovative treatment, developed in Coats laboratories in Turkey for threads and in Germany for zips, is harmless to humans and pets, but fatal to bed bugs.
 Later in the year we took this a step further and began to look for complete products to help protect the end consumer from bed bugs.
 Coats is working with a mattress manufacturer to look at mattress encasements for the domestic and institutional markets, especially hotels and hospitals.
 Together we are developing a zip and seam structure that provides a physical barrier as well as an insecticidal barrier – ultimate protection!